TrueDevanon/parse_buildings_polygon/README.md

-# Collect the building's polygon by bbox or radius of points.
+# Collect the buildings polygon by bbox or radius of points.

 Multithreaded collecting the building's polygon by a bbox or radius of points from OpenStreetMap using the Tor network.